 Vegetarian Taco Salad

-This Vegetarian Taco Salad has lentils, tomatoes olives, and avocado, and this meatless taco salad is loaded with flavor.
-The Ranch Dressing and grated cheese are optional if you need a dairy-free taco salad.
+This Vegetarian Taco Salad has lentils, tomatoes olives, and avocado, and this plant-based taco salad is loaded with flavor.
+If you don’t want to bother with cooking lentils, see tips in the recipe to make a meatless taco salad using canned beans.

 This Vegetarian Taco Salad is a recipe I came up with after I had “lentil lettuce wrap tacos” on my to-cook list for months and months.
 And then one day when my vegetarian brother Rand was visiting, I had the idea to turn the lentil tacos into a taco salad with lentils.